 9. Watch out for new shopping habits

-People are traveling and visiting stores again this summer.
-Make sure you’re keeping any good saving habits that you used during the pandemic and avoid what’s being called revenge spending.
+Consumers are traveling and visiting stores more than they were at the height of the coronavirus pandemic.
+Be sure to maintain the good saving habits you started during the lockdown and avoid revenge spending.

-You may have done more online shopping during the pandemic.
-Online shopping can make comparing prices easy.
+Online shopping, which gained in popularity during the pandemic, can make comparing prices easy.
 Seeing your total bill in your cart before checking out can also help you know exactly how much you’re spending.

 10. Refinance your mortgage